 MosquitoMax Tankless vs. 55 Gallon Barrel Maintenance:

 Our tankless misting system requires the periodic cleaning of a detachable mixing tank.
 Concentrated insecticide is easily replenished by pouring into a large mouth graduated 128-340 oz. container providing up to five times the capacity of a 55 gallon tank machine.
 Our electronic controller is the most advanced in the industry.
 A wireless remote control allows spray on demand, 24 hour suspends or a spray water only function.
 This keeps your nozzles clear during a prolonged absence from your property.
-Barrel systems also require periodic cleaning if the suction filters.
+Barrel systems also require periodic cleaning of the suction filter.
 During the winter, it is advised in hard freeze climates that your tank be kept full to eliminate the potential freezing and cracking of the tank fluid level switch which is made of plastic.
 No agitation is required since the chemical emulsification formulations have been greatly improved since 2010.

 MosquitoMax Misting System Difference: